 Gasoline particulate filters (GPFs) are based on the same, wall-flow ceramic filters that have been successfully applied on millions of light-duty and heavy-duty diesel vehicles in Europe and the U.S. for more than 10 years.
 The performance and application of these gasoline particulate filters has been highlighted in a number of recent technical publications in both the U.S. and Europe (e.g., SAE paper nos.
 2010-01-0365, 2011-01-0814, and 2013-01-0836; SAE paper no. 2013-01-0527 authored by Environment Canada and MECA).
-Like diesel particulate filters, gasoline particulate filters are capable of reducing particle/black carbon emissions by more than 85% over a wide range of particle sizes, including high capture efficiencies for ultrafine particulates.
-The application of a GPF on a four-cylinder gasoline direct injection vehicle is expected to cost approximately \$100-120 (see ICCT's GPF cost estimate available here: www.theicct.org/estimated-cost-gasoline-particulate-filters), making this emission control technology a cost-effective solution for reducing particulate emissions from future gasoline vehicles.
+Like diesel particulate filters, gasoline particulate filters are capable of reducing particle/black carbon emissions by more than 85% over a wide range of particle sizes, including high capture efficiencies for ultra-fine particulates.
+The application of a GPF on a four-cylinder gasoline direct injection vehicle is expected to cost approximately \$100-120 (see ICCT's GPF cost estimate available here: www.theicct.org/estimated-cost-gasoline-particulate-filters), making this emission control technology a cost-effective solution for reducing particulate emissions from future gasoline vehicles (even lower GPF cost estimates have been recently discussed in Europe).
 When these filters are properly designed, the impact of a GPF installation on the backpressure and fuel-efficiency of the vehicle is expected to be minimal.